N-Iregi/N-Iregi.github.io/index.md

 ## 💬 Professional Statement

 I am passionate about helping African businesses thrive in the digital age through **secure software solutions** and **innovative digital systems**.

-My mission is to catalyze digital transformation across Africa by integrating **cybersecurity, financial technology, and scalable software development**.
+My mission is to catalyze digital transformation across Africa by integrating **cybersecurity(cloud and network security), financial technology, and scalable software development**.

 ---